 Energy Efficiency Multiplier

 Increasing the energy efficiency of homes is a vital way of mitigating the effects of climate change, reducing fuel poverty and improving health.
-Therefore the Department is supporting sustainable and energy efficient design beyond the statutory minimum by allowing Associations to claim a supplementary ‘Energy Efficiency Multiplier’ for new dwellings which exceed the minimum standards currently required under the NI Building Regulations 2012.
-This standard is optional, and dwellings must achieve the following two criteria to avail of the multiplier:
+Therefore the Department is supporting sustainable and energy efficient design beyond the statutory minimum by allowing Associations to claim a supplementary ‘Energy Efficiency Multiplier’ (EEM) for new dwellings which exceed the minimum standards currently required under the NI Building Regulations 2012.
+This standard is optional.
+However Associations who choose to design and construct beyond the statutory minimum can claim this EEM, incentivised grant, where their dwellings are evidenced to achieve the following technical requirements:

 - SAP Band ‘A’ (92-100)